Bappy1988/rpg/README.md

    They are executed using `jest`, which will detect and run them automatically and provide a coverage report.
    They can be run manually with `yarn test`, but are also run with each production build.
 ## Server Structure
+### Express
- The server is a simple express server providing some API endpoints and serving the generated bundles / css.
+   A simple express server providing some API endpoints and serving the generated bundles / css.
- Any files under `api` ending in `.route.js` are included automatically, allowing endpoints to be split into multiple files
+   Any files under `api` ending in `.route.js` are included automatically, allowing endpoints to be split into multiple files.
- The server compresses all responses with gzip compression.
+   All responses are compressed with gzip compression.

+### Webpack Dev Server
+   Webpack dev server with hot module replacement enabled - only serves the dev bundle.
+   API requests are proxied through to the express server, so this will need to be running if any are required.
 ## Build System
  The project is built using Webpack 2 and can be built in development or production mode
  All output files are placed in the `dist` folder
 ### Development Mode
   `npm run build.dev`
   Generates a single artifact with the css bundled into it.
 Source maps are included and it is not minified.

-  Notes:
+#### Notes
   * This bundle will be big (about 7.5mb) - therefore it should _not_ be used in production

 ### Production Mode